Question on fasting

 The “minor fast” days begin at the crack of dawn, also known, as “alot hashachar.”
 There is a difference of opinion among the authorities as to when exactly this is.
 According to some this is when the sun is 17.5 degrees below the horizon while others say it is when the sun is 16.1 degrees below the horizon.
 The two primary opinions in this matter is that this is either 72 minutes before sunrise or 90 minutes before sunrise.
 Le'halach we start from 72 minutes before sunrise.

 The fast ends at dark, also known as “tzeit hakochavim” which is when three “medium size” stars can be seen.
 According to some authorities it is when the sun is 4.8 degrees below the horizon while others say it is when the sun is 6.2 degrees below the horizon.
-The two primary opinions in this matter is that the fast ends 24 minutes after sunset, or, in an emergency,18 minutes after sunset.
+Lehalocho we end the fast 30 minutes after sunset.
+Some are stringent 40 minutes after sunset.
+Some are lenient to break the fast 20 minutes after sunset.

 An interesting application of the fast days start and end times is relevant to one who flies from the United States to Israel.
 Such a person will have a much shorter fast to observe because one is flying in the opposite direction of the sun.
 According to modern flight speeds, this works out to mean that every hour of flight (when flying from West to East) shortens the fast by more than half an hour.
 On the other hand, one who flies from Israel to the United States will have a longer fast to observe because one if flying in the same direction of the sun.
 Here too, every hour of flying lengthens the fast by more than half an hour.
 The fast ends according to the place he is flying over if in that place it has ended he may eat.